eytanisrael-Yale/BIM_Final_Presentation/README.md

 Then, once these four are running, launch the following as many times as you want.
 Running it will make a full process run.
 If you want to run it again, simply click command/control C, and rerun the command

 5) ros2 run shutter_lineup control

+**Group Contributions**
+Sivan Almogy: Wrote code to create the bounding boxes and cropping from the original images, ran tests to determine in which format the LLMs responses are more accurate, and equally contributed in gathering the dataset and prompt engineering.
+Eytan Israel: Wrote code to generate descriptions based on the three prompts, and ran tests to grade the prompts with a judge LLM.
+Computed the mean to determine the best prompt, and equally contributed in gathering the dataset and prompt engineering.
+Elizabeth Stanish: Wrote plan and did research to scope out the next steps in using the Kinect sensors, ROS modules, and physical robot.
+Conducted literature review, wrote introduction, and equally contributed in gathering the dataset and prompt engineering